Shanetiltongc/taxonpages/pages/about.md

 ---
 title: About
-contact_email: WeevilWorkers@gmail.com
+contact_email: istvan.miko@gmail.com
-copyright: All content is CC 0 so that it may be be shared throughout the world.
+copyright: All content is CC 0 so that it may be shared throughout the world.
-citation: Yunakov, N., Girón Duque, J.C., Brown, S., del Río, M.G., Rincón, J., Cortés-Hernández, K., Cabras, A. (2024) Available at [https://curculionidae.github.io/taxa/#/](https://curculionidae.github.io/taxa/#/)
 ---

 # {{frontmatter.title}}

+Welcome to the official site of the UNH Entomology Lab.
+Here, we aim to connect researchers, students, and enthusiasts to the fascinating world of entomology.
+Our mission is to curate, manage, and share scientific data to advance our understanding of insects and their ecosystems.

+---

-## Dig deeper
+## Dig Deeper
-Please contact us if you need extended access to the data underlying here.
-The TaxonWorks interfaces used to curate these data include wide range of additional filtering, reporting, and curatorial functionality.
-With a little training from us we'd be happy to provide you access to this additional functionality.
-Over time we expect this site to gradually mirror that extended functionality.
+Explore our collections and projects to discover the remarkable diversity of insects.
+Whether you're a seasoned researcher or new to the field, we invite you to join us in unlocking the mysteries of the insect world.

+---

 ## Contact
-If you have a question, want to report new data relevant to the project, or have an error, our preferred means of contact is to file an issue on our [project tracker](https://github.com/our/project/tracker).
-We can also be reached via [email](mailto:{{frontmatter.contact_email}}).
+If you have a question, want to report new data relevant to the project, or have noticed an error, our preferred means of contact is to file an issue on our [project tracker](https://github.com/our/project/tracker).
+Alternatively, you can reach us via [email](mailto:{{frontmatter.contact_email}}).

+---

 ## Team
- _Please contact us if you would like to join this effort._

-* Nikolai Yunakov - Project lead and curator (Entiminae)
-* Jennifer Girón - Taxon Pages technical lead and curator (Entiminae - Americas)
-* Samuel Brown - Curator (Entiminae)
-* Guadalupe del Río - Curator (Entiminae: Naupactini)
-* Judy Rincón - Curator (Entiminae: Eudiagogini)
-* Kevin Cortés-Hernández -Curator (Entiminae: Tanymecini)
-* Analyn Cabras - Curator (Entiminae: Pachyrhynchini)

-## Citing
-* This website - {{frontmatter.citation}}
-* Individual taxon pages - See citation at the bottom of each page.
+Meet the dedicated members of our team:

+- **Collection Manager**: Istvan Miko
+  Bringing years of expertise in entomology, Istvan oversees the curation and management of our collections.

+- **Research Associate**: --Insert Name Here--
+  Focuses on biodiversity studies and taxonomic classification.

+- **Technical Specialist**: --Insert Name Here--
+  Ensures the seamless integration of our data with the TaxonWorks database.

+*Want to join our team?
+Reach out via email or check for opportunities on our tracker!*

+---

 ## Data
-Data for these pages is collaboratively curated online in a [TaxonWorks](https://taxonworks) project.
-All data behind this site served as JSON through calls to a [TaxonWorks API](https://api.taxonworks.org).
-You can follow along by using the Console of your browser to explore the Network tab.

-## Technical
-Want to create your own site?
-This website is built completely on open-source software.
-There is a [site template](https://github.com/SpeciesFileGroup/taxonpages) with more information.
-Data are curated in a [TaxonWorks](https://taxonworks.org) project then shared via a [TaxonWorks API](https://api.taxonworks.org).
-Come [chat](https://gitter.im/SpeciesFileGroup/taxonworks) with the TaxonWorks community at any time.
+All the data on this site is collaboratively curated in the **UNH TaxonWorks database**.
+We ensure that every record is accurate and accessible, offering researchers worldwide the tools they need to make meaningful discoveries.

+### How to Access the Data
+- Data is served as **JSON** through the [TaxonWorks API](https://api.taxonworks.org).

+---

 ## Copyright
 _{{frontmatter.copyright}}_

+By sharing our content under a CC 0 license, we encourage collaboration and the free exchange of knowledge to further the study of entomology.

+---

+### Styling Notes
+- Use a **serif font** for headers for a classic look and **sans-serif fonts** for body text for readability.
+- Add **subtle dividers** (`<hr>`) between sections for clean separation.
+- Include **light accent colors** (cream or light blue) to align with the overall site theme.
+- Use **hover effects** for links to enhance user interaction.